Frank Rizzo: Election to first term

 Although not being elected yet, Rizzo essentially functioned as mayor before the election, as Mayor James Tate had announced on television that he was retiring and naming Rizzo "de facto" mayor of Philadelphia.
 Asked if this was legal, Tate only laughed and replied that he was retiring.
 Rizzo finally ran for mayor in 1971.
-That year, he faced Democratic mayoral candidates Rep. William J. Green, a former Democratic city chairman; State Rep. Hardy Williams; and former city councilman David Cohen.
+That year, he faced Democratic mayoral candidates Rep. William J. Green III, a former Democratic city chairman; State Rep. Hardy Williams; and former city councilman David Cohen.
 Cohen withdrew from the race and endorsed Green.
 Rizzo then defeated Green and Williams in the Democratic primary.

 Running as a Democrat in the November 1971 election, Rizzo defeated former (and future) Councilman-at-Large and Chamber of Commerce President Thacher Longstreth.
 Unlike his opponents, Rizzo did not issue campaign position papers; he thought his slogan, "firm but fair," sufficiently explained his expected role.
-Little animosity existed between the two candidates, and when Rizzo died suddenly during a later mayoral campaign in 1991, Longstreth wept.

 First term

 Rizzo was not without adversaries, even at the start of his first term.
 The Evening Bulletin interviewed former Mayor and School Board President Richardson Dilworth about allegations he made in the San Francisco Chronicle that Rizzo had used the police for political espionage; Dilworth's allegations launched a new and enduring feud between the two.

 Grateful for the positive publicity local media had given him as police commissioner, Rizzo awarded jobs to two dozen local reporters.
 This quid pro quo caused suspicion and, more significantly, removed Rizzo's most enthusiastic supporters from the media.
 The change in ownership of The Philadelphia Inquirer and Daily News also changed the bias of media coverage.
 The two newspapers had previously been owned by the Annenberg family, and both had given Commissioner Rizzo broad and favorable coverage.
 But the papers were sold to Knight Newspapers, later Knight Ridder.
 By the start of Rizzo's first term, the staff of the Inquirer, friendly to Rizzo, had largely been supplanted by younger journalists, led by one of the nation's most aggressive young editors, Eugene Roberts, formerly national editor of The New York Times.
 Roberts and his staff emphasized investigative reporting, and the Rizzo administration, among other local institutions, was the subject of many critical stories by the Times.

 A conservative Democrat, Rizzo supported the 1972 reelection campaign of Republican president Richard Nixon.
-In return for Rizzo's support, the victorious Nixon granted more federal funding to Philadelphia.
+Rizzo praised Nixon as "the greatest president this country [has] ever had."
+Rewarding Rizzo's support, the victorious Nixon granted more federal funding to Philadelphia.
 But the action alienated many of Rizzo's supporters in his own party.
 The Democratic city committee, Democrats on the city council, and party chairman Peter Camiel viewed Rizzo's action as a betrayal.